 We have been deferring to our clients regarding the amount of flexibility they would like to extend to quarantined employees.

-For employees returning from personal or work-related travel overseas or to other areas with high risk, the safest course of action is to self-quarantine and work from home for a minimum of 2 weeks and not have direct contact with other workers .
-If that worker becomes ill, he or she should promptly call a healthcare provider before appearing in a clinic or hospital (e.g., to arrange which entrance to use, to be given an appropriate type of mask before entering the building).
-The person should also avoid all contact with other people and use a face covering or mask when going out of the home.
-Wearing a surgical-type mask when ill may help to reduce the spread of the virus from the wearer’s sneezes or coughs.
-It is also recommended that healthy individuals wear a face covering or mask when going out in the community, as there is evidence of COVID-19’s SARS-CoV2 virus spreading by asymptomatic and pre-symptomatic individuals.
-Any questions about potential COVID-19 infections should be directed to the local health department, which has the expertise and personnel to investigate outbreaks and perform contact tracings (provided they are not overwhelmed by the current epidemic).
-It is important to recognize that return-to-work recommendations for essential workers, especially healthcare workers, may need to be modified in the course of the epidemic for practical reasons in response to acute workforce shortages in key jobs and sectors.
+For employees returning from personal or work-related travel, the safest course of action is to self-quarantine and work from home for a minimum of two weeks4 and avoid direct contact with other workers , especially for travel to higher-risk areas compared with travel by personal automobile to an unaffected rural area.
+If that worker becomes ill, he or she should promptly call a healthcare provider before appearing in a clinic or hospital (i.e., to arrange which entrance to use, to be given an appropriate type of mask before entering the building).
+The person should also avoid all contact with other people.
+Wearing a surgical-type mask when ill, such as in transit to a healthcare facility, may help to reduce the spread of the virus from the wearer’s sneezes or coughs.